rusliko/cdcs/doc/init.md

 For an example configuration file that describes the configuration settings, see `contrib/debian/examples/jagoancoin.conf`.

-3. Paths
+Paths
 ---------------------------------

-3a) Linux
+### Linux

 All three configurations assume several paths that might need to be adjusted.

 Binary:              `/usr/bin/jagoancoind`
-Configuration file:  `/etc/jagoancoin/jagoancoin.conf`
+Configuration file:  `/etc/jagoancoincore/jagoancoin.conf`
 Data directory:      `/var/lib/jagoancoind`
 PID file:            `/var/run/jagoancoind/jagoancoind.pid` (OpenRC and Upstart) or `/var/lib/jagoancoind/jagoancoind.pid` (systemd)
 Lock file:           `/var/lock/subsys/jagoancoind` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the jagoancoin user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the jagoancoin user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the jagoancoincore user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the jagoancoincore user and group.
 Access to jagoancoin-cli and other jagoancoind rpc clients can then be controlled by group membership.

-3b) Mac OS X
+### Mac OS X

 Binary:              `/usr/local/bin/jagoancoind`
-Configuration file:  `~/Library/Application Support/JagoanCoin/jagoancoin.conf`
+Configuration file:  `~/Library/Application Support/JagoancoinCore/jagoancoin.conf`
-Data directory:      `~/Library/Application Support/JagoanCoin`
+Data directory:      `~/Library/Application Support/JagoancoinCore`
-Lock file:           `~/Library/Application Support/JagoanCoin/.lock`
+Lock file:           `~/Library/Application Support/JagoancoinCore/.lock`

-4. Installing Service Configuration
+Installing Service Configuration
 -----------------------------------

-4a) systemd
+### systemd

 Installing this .service file consists of just copying it to /usr/lib/systemd/system directory, followed by the command